Workers’ Compensation Lawyer

 Employer misclassification of their employees as independent contractors happens more often than you may realize.
 Employers do this to avoid the cost of workers’ compensation insurance and other benefits for employees.

-If you believe that this has happened to you, it is in your best interest to reach out to a workers’ compensation attorney in Lafayette as soon as possible.
+If you believe that this has happened to you, it is in your best interest to reach out to a workers’ compensation attorney in Louisiana as soon as possible.
 We are ready to determine if you were misclassified as an independent contractor or if it was done intentionally to reduce labor costs.

 Free case review 24/7.
-Ph: (337) 984-8020
+Ph: 337-984-8020

 What If I Am Injured Offsite?